NordicSemiconductor/pc-nrfconnect-docs/core_development.md

 If you later run `npm install` in the directory `pc-nrfconnect-launcher` (e.g. because you install additional packages), the link to `pc-nrfconnect-shared` often gets lost.
-In that case you usually have to repeat running `link ../pc-nrfconnect-shared` in the directory `pc-nrfconnect-launcher` and then `npm ci --prod` in the directory `pc-nrfconnect-shared`.
+In that case you usually have to repeat running `npm link ../pc-nrfconnect-shared` in the directory `pc-nrfconnect-launcher` and then `npm ci --prod` in the directory `pc-nrfconnect-shared`.

 If you later run `npm install` in the directory `pc-nrfconnect-shared` (e.g.